MasterVentures/takehome-rust-test/README.md

 ```

 ## Deliverables

-zip your src and cargo package and ask your Master Ventures contact for information on where to send it.
+Clone this repo.
+Author a solution following the instructions provided to you.
+Push your solution to a public repo you own and share with Master Ventures team.

 ## Questions